by Rod D. Martin

 But it’s never enough.
 There are between 132 and 150 million true orphans — no mother, no father — in the world today.
 Many of them can never be adopted: local laws prevent it, frequently for pernicious and wicked reasons.
 It’s very difficult to adopt a child today, and tremendously expensive.
 The perversity of this is manifest.
 But it just calls on Christians to do more.

-Russ Moore, Dean of the School of Theology at Southern Baptist Theological Seminary in Louisville, has been championing the cause of orphans for years, not least by adopting two of them himself.
+Russell Moore, Dean of the School of Theology at Southern Baptist Theological Seminary in Louisville, has been championing the cause of orphans for years, not least by adopting two of them himself.
 His Adopted for Life: The Priority of Adoption for Christian Families & Churches is a marvelous introduction and clarion call, and he has sparked a large and growing adoption movement in Baptist life.

-Last week, Russ spoke on recovering a Biblical view of adoption at the Family Research Council.
+Last week, Russell spoke on recovering a Biblical view of adoption at the Family Research Council.
 You may watch the full lecture here; in addition, I’m reprinting the Baptist Press coverage of the lecture below.
 Please take the time to read it.

 Moore urges biblical view of adoption